scorsi/CppHelpers/README.md

 All my C++ Helpers

 ## DataSpinlock
 The purpose of the DataSpinlock is to prevent multiple threads from concurrently accessing a shared data.
-In contrast to a mutex, threads will busy-wait and waste CPU cycles instead of yielding the CPU to another thread.
-Do not use spinlocks unless you are certain that you understand the consequences.
+It uses boost::atomic for the state which is more optimized than mutex.
+Be careful to unlock your data, otherwise the data will be always locked (think about exception).

 ### Examples